1915 Çanakkale Bridge

-The 1915 Çanakkale Bridge (1915 Çanakkale Köprüsü) is a road suspension bridge in the province of Çanakkale in northwestern Turkey.
-Situated just south of the coastal towns of Lapseki and Gelibolu, the bridge spans the Dardanelles, about 10 km south of the Sea of Marmara.
-The bridge is the longest suspension bridge in the world—with a main span of 2,023 m, the bridge surpasses the Akashi Kaikyo Bridge (1998) in Japan by 32 m.
+The 1915 Çanakkale Bridge (1915 Çanakkale Köprüsü) is a road suspension bridge in the province of Çanakkale in northwestern Turkey, first opened on 18 March 2022.
+Situated just southwest of the coastal towns of Lapseki and Gelibolu, the bridge spans the Dardanelles, about 10 km west of the Sea of Marmara.
+The bridge is the longest suspension bridge in the world; with a main span of 2,023 m, the bridge surpasses the Akashi Kaikyo Bridge (1998) in Japan by 32 m.

-The bridge was officially opened by President Recep Tayyip Erdoğan on 18 March 2022 after roughly five years of construction.
-It is the centrepiece of the planned 321 km O-6 motorway, which will connect the O-3 and O-7 motorways in East Thrace to the O-5 motorway in Anatolia.
+The bridge was officially opened by President Recep Tayyip Erdoğan in 2022 after roughly five years of construction.
+It is the centrepiece of the planned 321 km O-6 motorway, which will connect the O-3 and O-7 motorways in East Thrace with the O-5 motorway in Anatolia.
 The year "1915" in the official Turkish name honours an important Ottoman victory in the Gallipoli campaign comprising an unsuccessful Entente naval attack followed by invasions of the Gallipoli peninsula by the forces of Australia, New Zealand, France, and Great Britain, on 25 April 1915 and a second in August; the Entente land forces failed to make significant progress and were evacuated at the end of that year.

 The bridge is the first fixed crossing over the Dardanelles and the sixth one across the Turkish Straits, after three bridges over the Bosphorus and two tunnels under it.

 Design and cost

 The bridge's tender project was designed by Turkey-based Tekfen Construction and Installation and detailed designed by Denmark-headquartered COWI A/S and by Pyunghwa Engineering Consultants (PEC) in South Korea (for cable design and approach bridge design packages only).
-UK-headquartered Arup Group and Norway-based Aas-Jakobsen participated in the project as Independent Design Verifiers (IDV).
+UK-headquartered Arup Group and Norway-based Aas-Jakobsen conducted independent design verification.
 The Administrator consultants are Tekfen and Switzerland-based T-ingénierie.

 The total length of the bridge is 3,563 m and together with the approach viaducts the length reaches 4,608 m, which surpasses the total length of the Osman Gazi Bridge and its approach viaducts by 527 m, to become the longest bridge of any type in Turkey.

 The height of the bridge's two towers is 334 m, (Note: 318 m is elevation of IP (Intersection Point) of main cable which is important for design, actual tower height considering tower top enclosure is 334 m.) making it the tallest bridge in Turkey, surpassing Yavuz Sultan Selim Bridge, and the third tallest structure in the country.
-Internationally, the bridge is the second tallest bridge in the world, surpassing the Pingtang Bridge in China.
+Internationally, the bridge is the fifth tallest bridge in the world.
 The deck of the bridge is 72.8 m high and 45.06 m wide, with a maximum thickness of 3.5 m.
 The deck carries six lanes of motorway (three in each direction), together with a walkway on each side for maintenance.

 According to President Erdoğan, the bridge cost 2.5 billion euros (2.7 billion US dollars) to build, but would save €415 million ($458 million) per year from a reduction of fuel consumption and carbon emissions.